Overview Expertise Related Insights, Events & Cases

 Max Twivy has a busy practice covering all areas of Chambers’ work, include construction, engineering, professional negligence, energy and utilities, and infrastructure.

 Max also has significant experience in insolvency work and a range of general commercial disputes.
-Clients have described Max as “a name to watch for the future”, “extremely detailed, sharp and engaged”, “very intelligent and knowledgeable”, “very effective in his advice”, a “very clear communicator”, and “responsive and very pleasant to work with”.
+Clients have described Max as “a name to watch for the future”, “extremely detailed, sharp and engaged”, “very intelligent and knowledgeable”, a “very clear communicator”, and “responsive and very pleasant to work with”.
+The judgment in Grove v Bagshot [2025] EWHC 591 (TCC) stated that “Mr Twivy’s case was carefully and clearly argued and his analysis, in my view, is without flaw”.
 Max is ranked as a Rising Star in Construction by The Legal 500.

-As junior counsel, Max’s recent instructions include acting in the first TCC case to consider whether an adjudicator has jurisdiction to determine a claim under the Defective Premises Act 1972 (BDW v Ardmore), two of The Lawyer’s Top 20 Cases of the year in 2024 and 2022, a number of cladding and fire safety claims, a PFI dispute relating to street lighting, and international arbitrations relating to infrastructure and energy projects.
+As junior counsel, Max’s recent instructions include acting in the first TCC case to consider whether an adjudicator has jurisdiction to determine a Defective Premises Act 1972 claim (BDW v Ardmore), a significant case on building liability orders and information orders under the Building Safety Act 2022 (BDW v Ardmore), two of The Lawyer’s Top 20 Cases of the year, a number of fire safety claims, a PFI dispute, and arbitrations relating to infrastructure and energy projects.

 Max is regularly instructed as sole counsel.
-Recent instructions include appearing in a TCC Part 8 claim (MY Contracts v 74 Hamilton), representing Transport for London in a successful High Court strike out application (Houston v Transport for London), and appearing in an adjudication enforcement hearing against a leading silk.
+Recent instructions include appearing for the successful parties in two Part 8 claims in the TCC (MY Contracts v 74 Hamilton and Grove v Bagshot), and representing Transport for London in a successful High Court strike out application (Houston v Transport for London).

-Max is co-editor of the TECBAR Review, placed 1st in the SCL Hudson Prize, and has been published in the International Construction Law Review.
+Max is co-editor of the TECBAR Review, won the SCL Hudson Prize, and has been published in the International Construction Law Review.
 Max ranked 1st in his year at law school, having graduated from Cambridge University with a starred double first.

 Max has acted in a wide range of domestic and international construction, engineering, and infrastructure disputes, in the TCC and in arbitrations.
 Recent work includes: